RachWalm/spelling-game/README.md

 #### Guess array comparison to word spelling

-Now we needed to take the input letter that had been process through the above functions to leave it as only a lowercase letter.
-This could be done by putting the letter into the guess array and then comparing the guess to the corresponding letter in currentWord variable.
+Now we needed to take the input letter that had been processed through the above functions to leave it as only a lowercase letter.
+This could be done by putting the letter into the **guess** array and then comparing the guess to the corresponding letter in **currentWord** variable.

 ```JS
 let isCorrect = guess[whichNumber] === currentWord[whichNumber];